The Stockdale Paradox teaches us how to take the next step forward—just the next one, starting from where you are right now.

 It was late fall in 2009, and I had gone out to the Buck Creek field for a walk.
-Everything in my life was a swirly, unrecognizable mess.
-I walked, round and round the track—talking aloud to myself—trying to come up with ideas for how to best proceed.

 I burst through the front door, scanned the bookshelf for a bright red spine, and located Jim Collins’ Good to Great.
 I searched the index for the Stockdale Paradox and found the passage.